ben-razor/aqua-explore/README.md

 The intention was to [CodeMirror](https://codemirror.net/) for the editor component but this uses a different syntax format.

-### TextMate to CodeMirror
+#### TextMate to CodeMirror

-[Neek Sandhu]has made a wrapper application that allows TextMate grammar to be used in CodeMirror (https://github.com/neeksandhu/codemirror-textmate).
+[Neek Sandhu] made a wrapper application that allows TextMate grammar to be used in CodeMirror (https://github.com/neeksandhu/codemirror-textmate).
 It is in [npm](https://npm.io/package/codemirror-textmate).

-This repository clones that application and adds support for Fluence code syntax highlighting.
+This repository cloned that application and adds support for Fluence code syntax highlighting.

+### Next Step

+The next step would be to load the new module client side and allow for code editing.

+I think the solution would be to clone CodeSandbox

 ### Reference Documents